Flotomate/product_docs/source/problem-management/searching-problems.rst

 Using a Search Bar
 ==================

-Flotomate allows you to perform an Advanced Search using various combinations of predefined search options and keywords.
+Motadata allows you to perform an Advanced Search using various combinations of predefined search options and keywords.
 If you want to see the list of available options, then click on the search box.
 You can select an option or multiple options from the drop-down list.